Trochlear nucleus

-Anatomy
+Structure

-The trochlear nucleus is located in the caudal rostral midbrain (s. mesencephalon), at an intercollicular level between the superior colliculus and inferior colliculus.
+The trochlear nucleus is located in the midbrain, at an intercollicular level between the superior colliculus and inferior colliculus.
 As with all motor nuclei of cranial nerves, it is located near the midline (i.e. in the medial midbrain).
 It is embedded within the medial longitudinal fasciculus.
-It is located beneath the cerebral aqueduct.
-It is situated immediately below the nucleus of the oculomotor nerve (CN III) (the only other cranial nerve with a nucleus in the midbrain besides the mesencephalic nucleus of trigeminal nerve) which functions in preserving dentition.
+It is situated immediately below the nucleus of the oculomotor nerve (CN III) (the only other cranial nerve with a nucleus in the midbrain besides the mesencephalic nucleus of trigeminal nerve, which functions in preserving dentition).

 The trochlear nucleus is unique in that its axons run dorsally and cross the midline at the trochlear decussation (located in the superior medullary velum) in the midbrain before emerging from the brainstem posteriorly/dorsally.
+In other words, trochlear nucleus on one side gives rise to the trochlear nerve on the contralateral side.
 A lesion of the trochlear nucleus thus affects the contralateral eye, whereas lesions of all other cranial nuclei affect the ipsilateral side.